markhicken/GASL/README.md

 ### Javascript Triggers

 In Storyline, create a Javascript trigger.
-To manually track a pageView, use the following code:
+To manually track a pageView, use the following code (where sTitle is optional):

-    gasl.trackPageview(sPath, sTitle);
+    gasl.trackPageview(sPath, [sTitle]);

-To manually track an event, use the following code:
+To manually track an event, use the following code (where sLabel and eventData are optional):

     gasl.trackEvent(sCategory, sAction, [sLabel, eventData]);